A calculated risk?

 High demand for interest-only loans and banks failing to correctly assess your needs can create a dangerous mix if and when interest-rates go up again.
 Interest-only loans have much higher repayments once the interest-only period ends and expose borrowers to serious risks.

-An ASIC investigation into 140 consumer files from 11 lenders, including the big four banks, revealed:
+An ASIC investigation late last year into 140 consumer files from 11 lenders, including the big four banks, revealed:

 - In nearly one of three files, the bank had failed to consider if the interest-only loan met the consumer's requirements.